MicrosoftDocs/azure-ai-docs/articles/machine-learning/tutorial-train-model.md

 ## Create a job environment

-To run your Azure Machine Learning job on your compute resource, you need an [environment](concept-environments.md).
+To run your Azure Machine Learning job on your compute resource, you need an environment.
 An environment lists the software runtime and libraries that you want installed on the compute where do the training.
-It's similar to your python environment on your local machine.
+It's similar to the python environment on your local machine.
+For more information, see [What are Azure Machine Learning environments?](concept-environments.md)

-Azure Machine Learning provides many curated or ready-made environments, which are useful for common training and inference scenarios.
+Azure Machine Learning provides many curated or ready-made environments that are useful for common training and inference scenarios.

 In this example, you create a custom conda environment for your jobs, using a conda yaml file.